On December 4, we presented a concert of sacred music composed and arranged by historic and contemporary women spanning five centuries.

-Hosted by the Cathedral of the Sacred Heart, our 80-voice chorus and instrumental ensemble will perform in its beautifully renovated sanctuary conducted by our new artistic director Peter Steenblik.
-Soloists Carla Connors and Hanan Tarabay will join us for this joyful meditation on the meaning of Christmas.
+Hosted by the Cathedral of the Sacred Heart, our 80-voice chorus and instrumental ensemble performed in the beautifully renovated sanctuary, conducted by our new artistic director Peter Steenblik.
+Soloists Carla Connors and Hanan Tarabay joined us for our meditation on the meaning of Christmas.

-The program features works by five historic figures, who include:
+The program featured works by five historic figures, who included:

 - Sister Juana Inés de la Cruz: a 17th century Mexican nun, scholar, poet, and playwright